marcusva/docproc/doc/index.rst

 Features
 --------

-docproc provides a rich set of features to process content.
-Supported input formats are
+docproc provides a rich set of features to process CSV, SAP RDI and JSON content, provided via file exchange or HTTP:

-* CSV
-* SAP RDI spool files

-Content processors support

 * validation and content enrichment using a simple to maintain rules engine
 * text-driven transformation through golang's mighty templating packages, such